Microsoft Excel: New Features and Functions in Excel 365

 How to Use Flash Fill in Excel (4 Ways with Shortcuts)

 You can use Flash Fill in Excel to extract, combine, clean or format data quickly without using formulas.
 In order to use Flash Fill, Excel must be able to understand a pattern in a column to the left of the column where you want to fill the data so the source data should be entered in a consistent way.
 You can use Flash Fill by clicking a button, using shortcuts or by using the Fill handle.
+You run Flash Fill by entering an example of the data you want to fill using a "by example" logic.

 You may also like

-5 Ways to Insert or Type the Square Root Symbol (√) in PowerPoint (with Shortcuts)
+How to Insert or Type the Copyright Symbol in PowerPoint (4 Ways with Shortcuts)

 Microsoft, the Microsoft logo, Microsoft Office and related Microsoft applications and logos are registered trademarks of Microsoft Corporation in Canada, US and other countries.
 All other trademarks are the property of the registered owners.